lukas-sparnauskas/evalAIRR/README.md

 - <b>`feature_average_vs_variance`</b> - a scatter plot that displays the average value of every feature on one axis and the variance of every feature on the other axis.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - <b>`observation_average_vs_variance`</b> - a scatter plot that displays the average value of every observation on one axis and the variance of every observation on the other axis.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - <b>`corr`</b> - correlation matrix heatmaps of the real and simulated datasets.
 Parameters: `reduce_to_n_features` - an optional parameter for dimensionality reduction using PCA.
 The number of features to reduce the dataset to (must be reduce_to_n_features < min(n_observations, n_features)). `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
+- <b>`corr_csv`</b> - CSV file exporting of the difference between correlation matrices of the real and simulated datasets.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/corr.csv`).
 - <b>`pca_2d`</b> - two scatter plots with both datasets reduced to two dimensions using PCA.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - <b>`distance`</b> - Euclidean distance between the real and simulated features.
 Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/dist.csv`).
 - <b>`statistics`</b> - statistical indicators (average, median, standard deviation and variance) of all features in both real and simulated datasets.
 Parameters: `output_dir` - optional parameter, that specifies the directory for the csv files in which the csv result files `real_stat.csv` and `sim_stat.csv` will be exported to (default value is set to `./output/`).
 Each csv file contain four rows, each with a different statistic: 1 - average, 2 - median, 3 - standard deviation, 4 - variance.
 - <b>`observation_distance`</b> - Euclidean distance between the real and simulated observations.
 Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/obs_dist.csv`).
 - <b>`observation_statistics`</b> - statistical indicators (average, median, standard deviation and variance) of all observation in both real and simulated datasets.
 Parameters: `output_dir` - optional parameter, that specifies the directory for the csv files in which the csv result files `real_obs_stat.csv` and `sim_obs_stat.csv` will be exported to (default value is set to `./output/`).
 Each csv file contain four rows, each with a different statistic: 1 - average, 2 - median, 3 - standard deviation, 4 - variance.
+- <b>`jensen_shannon`</b> - Jensen-Shannon divergence metric between the real and simulated features.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/jenshan.csv`).
+- <b>`observation_jensen_shannon`</b> - Jensen-Shannon divergence metric between the real and simulated observations.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/obs_jenshan.csv`).

 Here is a sample `reports` section of a configuration file containing all of the reports: